-Lynda Stoddart is HR Business Manager with technology and support services firm QubeGB.
+Lynda Stoddart's the HR Business Manager for technology and support services firm QubeGB.
 She explains why they use assessment centres – and what they’re looking for in a candidate.

 ‘We use an assessment centre to recruit people for our contact centre.
 There are a few reasons for this – we were finding a traditional one-to-one interview wasn’t really working.

 'Young people, especially school leavers, found it quite difficult.
 Often, candidates weren’t prepared and we didn’t get the people we need.’